Lennoxville, Quebec

 Lennoxville had previously existed as an independent city until January 1, 2002, when the city of Lennoxville, along with several other formerly independent towns and cities in the region, were merged with the city of Sherbrooke.
-A demerger referendum held on June 20, 2004 failed to attract the required majority of votes to reestablish Lennoxville as an independent city.
+A demerger referendum held on June 20, 2004, failed to attract the required majority of votes to reestablish Lennoxville as an independent city.

 History

 Lennoxville was first settled in 1819, although the Mallory family began farming at the edge of the eventual town limits in 1804.
 Its name was taken from Charles Lennox, 4th Duke of Richmond, who was then Governor General of Canada.

 Jefferson Davis, President of the Confederate States of America during the American Civil War, lived in Lennoxville from 1867 to 1868 after being released on bail.
 He had spent two years imprisoned in Virginia awaiting his treason trial.
 Two of his sons went to Bishop's College School.

 The city's war memorial is located at 150 Queen Street.
-Of note is a brass plaque naming Daniel Bolduc a Canadian citizen who was killed in Vietnam while serving in the US Army in 1969.
-Additionally, the community was so moved by the military service of its past and current residents that a plaque honouring Afghanistan was unveiled in 2018.
+The community was so moved by the military service of its past and current residents that a plaque honouring Afghanistan was unveiled in 2018.
 No one with Lennoxville ties died in the conflict.

 Government

-The borough is represented by one councillor on Sherbrooke City Council, and two councillors who serve on the local borough council but not on the full city council.
+The borough is represented by one councillor on Sherbrooke City Council (Currently Claude Charon) and two councilors who serve on the local borough council but not on the full city council (currently Jennifer Garfat and Guillaume Lirette-Gélinas).